Families Involved Together (F.I.T.) Parents Working to Improve Children’s Health

-Each month a group of diverse parents from Nash and Edgecombe counties meet at the Down East Partnership for Children (DEPC) to brainstorm ways they can make a difference in the health and well being of not only their own children but all young children and their families.
-The group is called Families Involved Together, or F.I.T. and they are committed to help others make positive changes to health outcomes in the Down East community.
+Each month a group of diverse parents from Nash and Edgecombe counties meet at the Down East Partnership for Children (DEPC) to brainstorm ways they can make a difference in the health and well-being of not only their own children but all young children and their families.
+The group is called Families Involved Together, or F.I.T., and they are committed to helping others make positive changes to health outcomes in the Down East community.

-If you live in Nash and Edgecombe, are interested in health and would like to work on issues that are important to parents of young children, the FIT team needs your help.
-Please contact DEPC if you would like to be a member or would like copies of the new map.
+If you live in Nash and Edgecombe and would like to work on issues that are important to parents of young children, the F.I.T. team would love your help.
+Please contact DEPC if you would like to be a member!
+Healthy meals and childcare are provided!

 - Shonda Pitt, a member of F.I.T. for four years, stated that her involvement in this group has helped her to keep more active and has taught her to cook healthier meals for her household and friends.
 She also says it has benefited her children’s social skills and they love being a part of it.